A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Things that Did Not Work

-One of the initial possibilities that we considered which might explain why the neural network methods were not performing as well as the logistic regressor or the Super Learner on the least complex dataset (with only one quadratic feature), was that the calibration of the networks might be poor \cite{Guo2017}.
+One of the initial possibilities that we considered which might explain why some methods (\textit{e.g.}, CFR) were not performing as well as others, was that the calibration of the output might be poor \citep{Guo2017}.
 However, we tried calibrating the trained outcome and treatment model networks using temperature scaling.
 We found it to be unsuccessful, and we leave an exploration of why it failed to future work.